 - 1. Students must have submitted a complete application to Allied Health Department and NFC Office of Admissions. - 2.
 Students must have good moral character as evidenced by previous course records at NFC and background investigation. - 3.
-Students with arrest records must be approved for clinical clearance. - 4.
-Students must have a clear 10 panel urine drug screen. - 5.
-Students meeting the above criteria are selected based on writing skill presented in essay included in the application packet and consideration of TABE scores.
+Students meeting the above criteria are selected based on writing skill presented in essay included in the application packet and consideration of TABE/PERT scores.